-Please note: You must keep to the period of stay allowed by your visa.
-Misuse and overstay may result difficulties obtaining a new visa in the future.
+Please note: You must follow the period of stay allowed by your visa.
+Misuse and overstay may result in difficulties obtaining a new visa in the future.

 If you received a decision you are not satisfied with, you can submit a written appeal no later than 3 weeks from the day you received the decision.